 If you have a family member in a nursing home, it is important to be aware of the facts about nursing home elder abuse.
 Unfortunately, it is all too common for nursing home staff to be guilty of unethical treatment of their residents.
 One of the worst offenses perpetrated is that of forced drugging.
 Be proactive if you think a loved one is being forcibly drugged.
 Contact me, Marc Sedwick, for legal assistance.
 You must move quickly if you believe your loved one has been overmedicated, because if you do not do so, this forced drugging may lead to irreversible health consequences, physical pain or even death.

 Southern Indiana Nursing Home Abuse Attorney: Forced Drugging Cases

 Forced drugging is when a patient is given drugs unnecessarily.
 There are drugs that are referred to as chemical restraints.
 These drugs make a

-patient calm when they are aggressive or actively fighting their doctors, nurses, or caretakers, or pose a danger to themselves, and usually are only used in an emergency.
-These drugs were designed to keep doctors and nurses safe in order to effectively treat a patient who was attempting to harm themselves or their caregivers.
+patient calm when they are aggressive; are actively fighting their doctors, nurses or caretakers; or pose a danger to themselves, and they are usually only used in an emergency.
+These drugs were designed to keep doctors and nurses safe in order to effectively treat a patient who is attempting to harm themselves or their caregivers.

-If you believe your family member is the victim of forced drugging, you must act quickly, as his or her life may be at stake.
+If you believe your family member is the victim of forced drugging, you must act quickly, as their life may be at stake.
 Do not hesitate to hire an experienced and compassionate personal injury lawyer.
-I, Marc Sedwick, had dedicated my practice to helping the victims of crimes, including nursing home abuse and forced drugging, and to pursue a settlement or verdict they need after having their lives changed by these criminal acts.
+At my firm, SedwickLaw, PC, I have dedicated my practice to helping the victims of crimes, including nursing home abuse and forced drugging, and pursuing the settlements or verdicts they need after having their lives changed by these criminal acts.

-Contact my law firm, SedwickLaw, PC, for legal representation today.
+Contact my law firm by calling 812-920-4594 for legal representation today.